bin0mial/who-wants-to-be-a-millionaire/README.md

 # Who wants to be a millionaire

-This project simulates `who wants to be a millionaire` for educational purposes
+This project simulates `Who wants to be a millionaire` for educational purposes

 ## 🚀 Demo